Getting Started with PCB Design Software

 Create a New Pcb Design File for the Project

 New Pcb Design File in Projects Panel

 2) To save the new PCB file, select File » Save As or select Save .
 Type the name Multivibrator in the File Name fieldand click Save.

 3) When the PCB design file opens, the main menu bar and related

 buttons change context for schematic entry and the Active Bar

 PCB Design File Active Bar

-1) While editing the PCB design file, initiate the process of transferring the schematic design to the PCB by selecting Design » Import Changes from Multivibrator.PRjPcb the PCB Editor.
+1) While editing the PCB design file, initiate the design process of transferring the schematic design to the PCB by selecting Design» Import Changes from Multivibrator.PRjPcb the PCB Editor.

 Engineering Change Order